juandahurt/Swiftnetic/README.md

-# Swiftnetic
+# 🧬 Swiftnetic

-A description of this package.
+An implementation of the genetic algorithm made entirely in Swift.